Can You Use Ring Doorbell Without WiFi?

 Do Ring Doorbells Automatically Recover When WiFi Comes Back?

 Most new internet routers offer both 2.4 GHz and 5 GHz connectivity.
 It doesn’t matter which signal you connect your Ring Doorbell to.
-As soon as the signal is restored the Ring should automatically re-connect and start working.
+As soon as the signal is restored, the other Ring doorbell devices should automatically reconnect and start working.

 If the Ring Doorbell doesn’t reconnect to your WiFi once it turns back on, go into your Ring App and connect it manually.